dlang-tour/english/basics/ranges.md

 ```

 Any object which fulfills the following interface is called a **range**
-(or more specific `InputRange`) and is thus a type that can be iterated over:
+(or more specifically, `InputRange`) and is thus a type that can be iterated over:

 ```
     interface InputRange(E)